esgn/go-rest-api-example/ARCHITECTURE.md

 - Outer layers can depend on inner layers.
 - Inner layers must not import outer layers.

+### Dependency Inversion In This Repo

+Two directions exist and they are different:

+- Runtime call flow: `handler -> service -> repository -> db`
+- Compile-time imports: `api imports service`, `repository imports service`, `service imports no repository/db package`

+Why `repository` imports `service`:

+- `service` owns the port interface (`NotesStore`) and domain-facing types.
+- `repository` is an infrastructure adapter that implements that port.
+- Go interfaces are structural, so `NotesRepository` satisfies `service.NotesStore` by method set; no explicit `implements` keyword is required.
+- `main` composes concrete wiring (`noteRepo -> NewNotesService(noteRepo, ...)`).

+Why this matters:

+- Business logic remains independent from GORM/SQLite.
+- Service tests can run with mocks/fakes without touching a real database.
+- Storage can be swapped (SQLite/Postgres/in-memory) without changing service logic.

+What would violate the rule:

+- `service` importing `repository` or `gorm`.
+- Business validation/derivations moving into repository code.

 ## Architecture Diagram (Mermaid)

 ```mermaid